kkaushik7/Matrix-Completion-from-Noisy-Entries/README.md

-A python implementation of the ["Matrix Completion from Noisy Entries"] (http://www.jmlr.org/papers/volume11/keshavan10a/keshavan10a.pdf) paper by Raghunandan Keshavan, Andrea Montanari and Seewong Oh.
+A python implementation of the [Matrix Completion from Noisy Entries](http://www.jmlr.org/papers/volume11/keshavan10a/keshavan10a.pdf) paper by Raghunandan Keshavan, Andrea Montanari and Seewong Oh.

 Carried out as a course project for **IE 529 - Statistics for Big Data and Clustering** at the University of Illinois at Urbana-Champaign

-This is a python implementation of the MATLAB code available at : https://github.com/airoldilab/SBA/tree/master/OptSpace_matlab
+This is a python implementation of the MATLAB code available at [here](https://github.com/airoldilab/SBA/tree/master/OptSpace_matlab)

 Requirements
 ---